CrossRef/event-data-user-guide/docs/sources/crossref.md

 2. The agent monitors new deposits (or back-fills).
 3. When a link is found an Event is created if:
     - it is to a non-Crossref DOI
-    - it has not already been reported to CED
+    - it has not already been reported to Event Data

 ## Evidence Record

-No evidence record is created because the events come straight from the data source into CED.
+No evidence record is created because the events come straight from the data source into Event Data.

 ## Edits / Deletion